Almost Optimal Batch-Regret Tradeoff for Batch Linear Contextual Bandits

-Note that our regret upper bound takes the minimum between two terms.
-When $T$ is comparably large (e.g., $T \geq \tilde{\Omega}(dh^{2-2^{-M+2}})$, the second term in our upper bound is smaller, and its asymptotic dependence on $T$ matches the optimal bound for batch multi-armed bandits \citep{gao2019batched}.\footnote{However, this does not mean that the batch linear contextual bandit problem is easier than batch multi-armed bandits, as the dependence on $d$ and $h$ is worse.
-See the lower bound part (Section~\ref{sec:intro-lb}) for more discussion.} On the other hand, when $T$ is relatively small (e.g., $T\leq \tilde{O}(dh^{2-2^{-M+2}})$), a simpler analysis would kick in to give a better regret bound, which results as the first term.
-While this two-phase regret curve may seem completely due to technicality, it surprisingly turns out to be exactly optimal.
-In the lower bound part (Section~\ref{sec:intro-lb}), we will discuss more about the optimality of our regret curve.
+Note that the regret upper bound in Theorem~\ref{thm:main} takes the minimum between two terms.
+When $T$ is comparably large (e.g., $T \geq \tilde{\Omega}(d\min\{K,d\}^{2-2^{-M+2}})$, the second term in our upper bound is smaller, and its asymptotic dependence on $T$ matches the optimal bound for batch multi-armed bandits \citep{gao2019batched}.\footnote{However, this does not mean that the batch linear contextual bandit problem is easier than batch multi-armed bandits, as the dependence on $K$ and $d$ is worse.} On the other hand, when $T$ is relatively small (e.g., $T\leq \tilde{O}(d\min\{K,d\}^{2-2^{-M+2}})$), a simpler analysis would kick in to give a better regret bound, which results as the first term.